Dogs And Cats Are Evolving To Look More Alike — And The Reason Is Surprisingly Human

 A Shared Evolution Through Selective Breeding

 Drake and Losos initially set out to map the diversity of skull shapes across different species, expecting cats and dogs to fall into distinct categories.
-But what they saw surprised them.
+But what they observed surprised them.

-Drake explained how their project began with a straightforward goal: to "map the cat shape space onto the same graph with the dog shape space and see how diverse the cats were."
+Drake explained how their project began with a straightforward goal: to "map the cat shape space onto the same graph as the dog shape space and see how diverse the cats were."

 However, the results were unexpected.